bullhorn/rest-api-docs/source/includes/_services.md

 ## POST / PUT /services/CorporateUser

 With appropriate access, you can add or update users.
 Adding users may incur additional user fees.
-For questions about your account and billing, please contact Support or your Account Manager.
+For questions about your account and billing, please contact Bullhorn Support or your Account Manager.

 ``` shell
 curl -X PUT \